More and more people in the UK are choosing to cut down on meat, dairy and other animal products and adopt vegetarian or vegan diets.

 Can Dogs and Cats Be Vegan?

-The real answer is simply that it is possible for dogs, but less so for cats.
+The real answer is simply that it is possible for dogs to be vegan, but less so for cats.

 In general, dogs can be vegetarian or vegan with the right advice and guidance from a vet or other professional.
 But for cats, serving up food without meat or fish is not a good choice at all in the vast majority of cases.